Class 37

 Preservation

-Scotland plays host to three preserved Class 37s.
+Scotland plays host to several preserved Class 37s.

 37025 Inverness TMD is located at the Bo'ness & Kinneil Railway and has recently undergone restoration.
 The locomotive made its first passenger runs in preservation at the Bo'ness Diesel Gala on Saturday 29th September 2007